fpaupier/car-transmitter/README.md

 This project documents how to create a simple remote control to pilot an RC car that uses another ESP32 through the ESP NOW protocol.

+> We managed to reach 115 m distance between receiver and transmitter and keep controlling the car within this range.

 For the RC car related parts and code, refer to the dedicated
 repo: [github.com/fpaupier/car](https://github.com/fpaupier/car)